Skip to main content

 Where to Eat

-For casual lunches and quick bites along Rue Centrale, you'll find crêperies, pizza spots, and the kind of Swiss bakeries where your kids press their noses against the glass while you pretend the CHF 6 pain au chocolat is a reasonable breakfast.
-It is.
+Along Rue Centrale, you'll find crêperies, pizza spots, and Swiss bakeries where your kids will press their noses against glass cases.
+That CHF 6 pain au chocolat?
 Buy two.
+It's reasonable by Swiss standards.

 Beyond Skiing